Aminocd/slate/source/index.html.md

 --------- | -----------
 id | The ID of the product
-sub-category-id | The sub category that the product belongs to store-id | The ID of the store where the product is sold product-name | The name of the product product-description | The description of the product
+sub-category-id | The sub category that the product belongs to sub-category-name | The name of the sub category that the product belongs to store-id | The ID of the store where the product is sold product-name | The name of the product product-description | The description of the product